L.M. Reid is an Irish writer who has published many DIY articles online. Learn how to make the numerous crafts she creates from home.

-Making homemade decorations from modeling clay is easy, fun, and cheap.
-You can produce some wonderful unique decorations that will be just as good or even better than what you can buy in the shops.
+Making decorations from air-dry modeling clay is easy, fun, and cheap.
+There are step-by-step instructions with videos and photos as I show you how to make them.
+This clay is safe for the children to use so they can get involved in this holiday activity too.
+You can let them make their own awesome decorations that will be just as good or even better than what you can buy in the shops and stores.

 - Childhood Memories: When I was kid we knew Christmas was very close when the tree went up in the house.
 There were five of us children in the family with the eldest being only seven years old when the youngest was born.
 So you can imagine the excitement and chaos we created around this holiday time.